hadydotai/hadydotai/README.md

 counting type.

 Programming has been a hobby of mine since I was a kid hanging around IRC channels on freenode, hacking my school computers, and botting ICQ.
 Next thing I know, I'm doing it professionally...
-Fate as would have it, isn't without a sense of irony.
+As fate would have it, isn't without a sense of irony.
 After nearly two decades of professional work I'm at a stage now where I crave this _hobby_ feeling.
 Hacking on things with no purpose other than for the heck of it.

 In my day to day work, my mission on any project I work on, on any team I lead and mentor, and in any organization I manage, my mission is to raise the quality bar.
 I'm usually the guy you copy from, setting quasi-standards org-wide.
 But tooting my own horn aside,